digineo/texd/README.md

 - `image=<imagename>` - selects Docker image for document processing.

   This is only available in *ephemeral container* mode.
-The image name must match the ones listed in the texd command invokation, i.e. you can't select arbitrary images.
+The image name must match the ones listed in the texd command invocation, i.e. you can't select arbitrary images.

   If you provide an unknown image name, you will receive a 404 Not Found response.
 In *local* and *CI service* mode, this parameter only logged, but will otherwise be ignored.